bunglegrind/parseq-extended/README.md

 In order to have a more robust library, I added some more constraints to the original library:

-1. requestors must be executed in a different turn.
+1. requestors are executed in a different turn.
 Executing requestors in the same turn of the caller increases the possibility of issues like #13, and the possibility to exhaust the call stack
 1. All the requestor (config) parameters must be passed through the value arriving from its second argument.
 It's arbitrary but I need to take a stance, otherwise confusion increases.
 1. Every concrete factory/requestor must have its own name.
 Since call stacks are destroyed between turns, there's no other way than having a reliable explicit reason (with factory name and evidence) to properly debug the code.